larygwil/fontypython/branches/layoutchange/htmldev/about.md

 * **Michael Moller** - For math advice; pointing me in the direction of the "standard-deviation", which I used in the font layout.
 Also for getting me into Linux all those years ago.
 * **FichteFoll** - For catching a bug which prevented startup when there are no pogs!
 Which is...
 Ye Gods!
+* **Akira TAGOH** - For help with fontconfig voodoo: rejecting and accepting fonts in the fontconfig XML (on the fontconfig mailing list).

 Licence
 =======